 This collection is housed by and made accessible through the Moore Reading Room, which is managed by the University of Kansas Department of Religious Studies, and through this website.

 The Religion in Kansas Project aspires to become a comprehensive database for resources and information documenting the historical and contemporary role of religion in the lives of Kansans.
 We partner with libraries, archives, museums, religious communities, and individuals throughout the state to facilitate the digitization and preservation of relevant resources.
 We welcome you to share your stories, photographs, videos, and other resources by uploading them through this website, or to contact us directly with questions or information.

 The Religion in Kansas Project would like to thank the Friends of the Department of Religious Studies for their generous financial support.
-The 2018-19 "Roots of Pentecostalism in Kansas" research project examines the origins of the Pentecostal movement in Kansas, and is supported by a grant from Humanities Kansas.
-An indexing project highlighting the collections of repositories across the state of Kansas, undertaken by our fieldwork interns during the summers of 2014 and 2015, was supported by a Carnegie-Whitney Grant from the American Library Association.
+The 2018-19 "Roots of Pentecostalism in Kansas" research project examined the origins of the Pentecostal movement in Kansas, and was supported by a grant from Humanities Kansas.
+A 2014-15 indexing project highlighting the religious collections of repositories across the state of Kansas was supported by a Carnegie-Whitney Grant from the American Library Association.
 The Ermal Garinger Academic Resource Center was a vital resource that made the original web presence of the project possible, establishing a vision for the project and handling a wide range of technical details.
-We'd also like to thank KU ScholarWorks for their technical support.
+We'd also like to thank KU ScholarWorks for their technical support and partnership.

 Patricia Cecil, Religion in Kansas Project Archivist